wrburgess/wrburgess_gui/README.md

 ## Objective

-This repo represents a "recommended path" for building front-end interfaces for Hireology services:
+This repo represents a recommended path for building front-end interfaces associated with Hireology services:

 - Create an independent front-end repo and application per service
 - Utilize JavaScript/React for the application build